What Christianity Got Wrong About Jesus

 Tattoos are forbidden

-This is especially peculiar since it demonstrates an attachment to one’s body, which we should let go of completely.
+This instruction is especially peculiar since it demonstrates an attachment to one’s body, an attachment we should let go of completely.

 Processing…